Rekyt/taxo_harmonization/README.md

 This repository contains the companion code and the associated shiny app `taxharmonizexplorer` of Grenié et al. (2021, in prep.).
 It contains the associated figures of the paper, the code to generate the ones made from code, as well as the workflow code.

-## Running `taxharmonizexplorerr`
+## Running `taxharmonizexplorerr` (companion shiny app)

-The companion shiny app has a hosted version on https://mgrenie.shinyapps.io/taxtool-selecter/ The development version of the shiny app can be run with the following command in RStudio:
+The companion shiny app has a hosted version on https://mgrenie.shinyapps.io/taxharmonizexplorer/ The development version of the shiny app can be run with the following command in RStudio:

 ```